DarraghReid/eden/README.md

 #### Footer

 The footer occupies the remaining 10vh and is comprised of two links, the Logo, and a back-to-top link, which encompasses an "up" fontawesome arrow icon.
 These links are located at the left and right of the footer, respectively.
 Both links lead to the Home Page.

+#### 404 Page

+The 404 Page is where users are led in the case that they direct to a non existent page.
+It is designed to inform them that the page they are on does not exist, and offers a means for them to return to the original site.

+The page is a stripped back version of the Home Page, with no animations or imagery.
+Three links (the logo, the Home button, and the call-to-action button) lead to the Home Page of Eden.
+The Design button leads to the Studio section of the site.

+Styling this page was challenging due to none of the ports in Gitpod working (exept for port 8000).
+This wasn't much of a problem throughout the rest of the project as port 8000 was sufficient.
+However, when it came to designing [404.html](/404.html) (as well as writing this README.md and TESTING.md), I had to commit and push to the repository before I could see the results of my code.
+It is for this reason that I chose to model the 404 Page after the Home Page.

 #### Potential Future Features
 Although the initial goal of creating a platform on which users can create rough garden designs has been achieved, a few possible additional features